AndreasPapaz/ChicagoCityDataReact/README.md

 //the api is stored in a constant

 axios.get(runQuery + year, );
-// Where we can change the 'year' to retrive the top vendors form a specific year.
+// Where we can change the 'year' to retrieve the top vendors form a specific year.

 ```